-Suited to both frequent jetsetters and heavy spenders on travel and leisure, you'll also earn up to three Velocity points per dollar spent with no points capping, while also receiving discounts on Virgin Australia long-haul business class flights, domestic and international travel insurance, and more.
+Suited to frequent jetsetters, cardholders can earn up to 1.5 Velocity points per dollar spent with no points capping, while also receiving domestic and international travel insurance and more.

 American Express Velocity Platinum card: fast facts